-- The court must have regard to all the circumstances of the case, including: - The nature of the offence; - The child's age and any previous convictions; and - The impact the recording of a conviction will have on the child's chances of rehabilitation generally, or finding and retaining employment. - (s.184) - A child offence is not admissible when adult is before court unless conviction is recorded. (s.148)
+- The court must have regard to all the circumstances of the case, including: - The nature of the offence; - The child's age and any previous convictions; and - The impact the recording of a conviction will have on the child's chances of rehabilitation generally, or finding and retaining employment. - (s.184) - A child offence is not admissible when an adult is before a court unless conviction is recorded. (s.148).
+However s.
+148AA allows the court to receive details of a previous offence, whether a conviction is recorded or not, during the prescribed period of 5 years.
+S.148AB relates to previous findings of guilt for dangerous driving.

-DETENTION AS A LAST RESORT
+DETENTION NO LONGER A LAST RESORT

-- A pre-sentence report must be obtained before detention can be imposed (s.207) - A court may make a detention order against a child only if the court has considered all other available sentences; and - Takes into account the desirability of not holding children in detention (s.208) - The court must state its reasons for imposing detention - A child must serve 70% of the detention, unless the court considers there are special circumstances, then release from less than 70% to 50%
+- A pre-sentence report must be obtained before detention can be imposed (s.207) - Previously a court could only make a detention order against a child if the court had considered all other available sentences; and took into account the desirability of not holding children in detention (s.208).
+This section has now been repealed by the Making Queensland Safer Act 2024. - The court must state its reasons for imposing detention - A child must serve 70% of the detention, unless the court considers there are special circumstances, then release from less than 70% to 50%.
+If the sentence is for an offence to which an adult penalty applied, then the court has a wide discretion when to release the child: s.227